ronypambhar/weather-app/README.md

 # Weather App

 ## What is in the app?
-- The app has a Splash Screen, City List Screen and City Detail Screen.
+- The app has a CityList Screen and a CityDetail Screen.
 - The app shows the weather data of the specifically listed cities using OpenWeatherMap API.

 ## Purpose of the project